 Pyrazinamide: Uses, Side effects, Dosage

-Pyrazinamide is a antitubercular medication which helps to deal with tuberculosis and lessens the spread of disease.
+Pyrazinamide is an antitubercular medication that helps to deal with tuberculosis and lessens the spread of the disease.
 It needs to be taken with other medications to protect against the spread of disease.
 This medication isn’t recommended in patients with liver disease or severe gout.

 Pyrazinamide is provided in conjunction with other medicines and shouldn’t be used independently.
-You might have to take pyrazinamide for just the initial two months of your entire course of therapy.
+You may have to take pyrazinamide for the initial two months of your entire course of therapy.

 Pyrazinamide Side Effects: